For 13 years, Hillary Care, National Socialized Medicine, was her plan.

 Well, I think it's a good book.

-I hope I hope that uh I hope as I read through it that uh that I don't find too much Bush bashing, but I think a lot of it's true.
+I hope that I hope as I read through it that I don't find too much Bush bashing, but I think a lot of it's true.

 He said he didn't like all the spending Bush approved, and none of us do.

-Well, you know, uh Greenspan is a libertarian Republican.
+Well, you know, Greenspan is a libertarian Republican.

-Uh and I don't know if you heard the soundbite in the first hour, but he was asked last night in his profile on 60 Minutes uh what he thought about Hillary Clinton.
+And I don't know if you heard the soundbite in the first hour, but he was asked last night in his profile on 60 Minutes what he thought about Hillary Clinton.

-I'm sure he's very capable, I'm voting Republican.
+I'm sure he's very capable, and I'm voting Republican.

 They're too busy having orgasms today over the fact she's finally presented her health care plan.

-Yeah, the criticism of Bush, I think uh from what I've read, uh Greenspan simply says he has please veto some of this.
+Yeah, the criticism of Bush, I think from what I've read, Greenspan simply says he asked, please veto some of this.

-That was the taking this book totally out of context.
+That was taking this book totally out of context.

-Um Greenspan has to be fit to be tied over, because not at all what he said.
+Greenspan has to be fit to be tied over because not at all what he said.

 Well, you keep up the work against Hillary South Carolina.